perfanalytics/pose2sim/README.md

 - **From Vicon:**
   - Not possible yet.
 [Want to contribute?](#how-to-contribute)

 ### Calculate from scratch

 > Calculate calibration parameters with a board, or with points (such as detected on a wand or a human body).

 - **With a board:**
-  > *N.B.:* Try the calibration tool on the Demo by changing `calibration_type` to `calculate` instead of `convert` in `Config.toml`.\
+  > *N.B.:* Try the calibration tool on the Demo by changing `calibration_type` to `calculate` in `Config.toml`.\
-  For the sake of practicality, there are voluntarily few images for intrinsics, and few clicked points for extrinsics. *You should use more of them.* In spite of this, your reprojection error should be under 1-2 cm, which [does not hinder the quality of kinematic results in practice](https://www.mdpi.com/1424-8220/21/19/6530/htm).
+  For the sake of practicality, there are voluntarily few board images for intrinsics, and few points to click for extrinsics. *You should use more of them.* In spite of this, your reprojection error should be under 1-2 cm, which [does not hinder the quality of kinematic results in practice](https://www.mdpi.com/1424-8220/21/19/6530/htm).

   - **Calculate intrinsic parameters:**